Axway/elasticsearch-docker-beat/README.md

 any logs which matches with one of the patterns is filtered

-To filter specific logs coming from specific container
+To filter specific logs coming from specific containers:

 ```
 logs_plain_filters_containers: